<span>3.3 GPA Colleges: See Schools That Accept a 3.3 GPA</span>

 What scholarships can you get with a 3.3 GPA?

-With a 3.3 GPA, you’re eligible to apply for a large majority of scholarships.
+With a 3.3 GPA, you’re eligible to apply for many scholarships.
 While some may require a 3.5 or higher, they account for only a small portion of available scholarships.
 Start applying for scholarships today to offset tuition costs!

 View All Scholarships